erigontech/erigon/README.md

 **Warning:** Multiple instances of Erigon on same machine will touch Disk concurrently, it impacts performance - one of main Erigon optimisations: "reduce Disk random access".
-"Blocks Execution stage" still does much random reads - this is reason why it's slowest stage.
-We do not recommend run multiple genesis syncs on same Disk.
-If genesis sync passed, then it's fine to run multiple Erigon on same Disk.
+"Blocks Execution stage" still does many random reads - this is reason why it's slowest stage.
+We do not recommend running multiple genesis syncs on same Disk.
+If genesis sync passed, then it's fine to run multiple Erigon instances on same Disk.

 ### Blocks Execution is slow on cloud-network-drives